Marslanali/cpp-learning-fom-demonstration/README.md

 Armadillo (C++ library for linear algebra & scientific computing)

 **Armadillo installation**
 Make sure latest version of Armadillo C++ install on your system.
 This repository is tested and working on Ubuntu 16.04.
-For Armadillo installation, following the below link
+For Armadillo installation, following the below link.

 See http://arma.sourceforge.net/download.html for instructions.